alehandrof/Writerly/README.md

+# Writerly

-# Writerly -- Sublime Text color schemes for writers
+## Sublime Text Color Schemes for Writers

 This repository is under heavy development; there is no stable `master` branch currently.